minetest/contentdb/app/flatpages/help/api.md

         * `user`: dictionary with `display_name` and `username`.
         * `title`: review title
         * `comment`: the text
+        * `rating`: 1 for negative, 3 for neutral, 5 for positive
         * `is_positive`: boolean
         * `created_at`: iso timestamp
         * `votes`: dictionary with `helpful` and `unhelpful`,